jasim/jsfoo-talk-learning-to-learn-reason/main.md

 Here's the same OCaml code, but in the Reason syntax.
 This is closer to ES6 as we know it - there are braces to denote blocks.
 The fat arrow operator lets us create functions,; and semicolons are used for separating lines.

 Underneath, however Reason and OCaml are the same language and have the same semantics.
-In this presentation I'll use refer to Reason and OCaml interchangeably, depending on what fits the context better.

 :::